XudongTang/literate-octo-doodle/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+1. Name: Give your project proposal a name (and edit the top line of this file) The Reverse Cookbook

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+  A list of recipes that match the inputed ingredients.
+EX:

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+The name

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.